-The appraisers utilize desktop applications such as MS ACCESS and EXCEL programs to evaluate subsets of data by economic area or a specific and unique data item.
+The appraisers utilize desktop applications such as Microsoft Access and Excel to evaluate subsets of data by economic area or other specific data item.
 On the desktop, this may be customized and performed by building class and age basis.

-6.7.1 Comparative Appraisal Analysis
+6.7.1 COMPARATIVE APPRAISAL ANALYSIS

-The commercial appraiser performs an average unit value comparison.
+Commercial appraisers perform average per unit value comparisons.
 These studies are performed on commercially classed properties by property use type (such as apartment, office, retail and warehouse usage or special use).
 The objective to this evaluation is to determine appraisal performance of sold and unsold properties.
-Appraisers average the unit sales amounts and unit appraised values for the same parcels creating a comparison of average value changes of sold and unsold properties, when available.
+Appraisers average the unit sales amounts and unit-appraised values for the same parcels creating a comparison of average value changes of sold and unsold properties, when available.
 These studies are conducted on substrata such as building class and on properties located within various economic areas.
-In this way overall appraisal performance is evaluated geographically by specific property type to discern whether sold parcels have been selectively appraised.
+In this way, overall appraisal performance is evaluated geographically by specific property type to discern whether sold parcels have been selectively appraised.
 When sold parcels and unsold parcels are appraised equally, the average unit values are similar.
 These horizontal equity studies are performed prior to annual noticing.